-The Tuning House is a voice-activated light and sound installation where the participant’s voice is translated into a synthesized sound and color.
-As the participant hums, tone and sings, they find that the colors and sounds in the installation are following the pitch of their voice.
+The Tuning House is a voice-activated light and sound installation where your voice is translated into a synthesized sound and color.
+As you hum, tone and sing, the colors and sounds in the installation follow the pitch of your voice.
+This allows you to choose colors with the pitch of your voice.
 Isolating color and sound pairings in this way highlights a simplified and subjective relationship between frequencies which are present all around us.

 Further documentation of the Tuning House can be found here.

 100 Days Of AV Cart Art, 2019 - Mixed media interactive installations.

 Over the course of a hundred days I documented 100 audio and/or visual installations using procedural video processes, found materials, sensors, and projection mapping for a series I called 100 Days Of AV Cart.
 The limitation was that each project had to fit on a small table used for audio-visual production.
 You can follow the process on Instagram at #100daysofavcartart

 A selection of projects from 100 Days of AV Cart Art can be found here.

 Algorithmic Flower, 2018 - Projection mapping on panels .

 Algorithmic Flower is an algorithmically controlled video installation.
 The sound is randomly generated and determines the colors of the “petals” and also randomly flips through a Google image search for “wildflower” in the center.
 The interaction is a playful simulation and commentary on logic in nature.